Building control guidance notes

-Guide to extending your home ebook covers domestic extensions, loft and domestic cellar conversions, other alterations, radon, mining, selling and saving money.
+Home extension guide e-book covers domestic extensions, loft and domestic cellar conversions, other alterations, radon, mining, selling and saving money.

 Walls should be strapped to floors above ground level at not more than 2.0 metre centres using galvanised mild steel, or other durable metal straps.

 Loft conversions advice on fire safety, thermal insulation, condensation, stairs and sound insulation.

 Building regulations apply to the technology used for the microgeneration of electricity, heat or cooling.
 A competent person should carry out any installation.